Heinrich-Kuhn/netronome-ivg-scripts/README.md

 >Download the applicable file from the Netronome support site to the /root directory of the device executing the script.
 >Select option b)
->The srcipt will prompt the user if the incorrect kernel is loaded
+>The script will prompt the user if the incorrect kernel is loaded

 >Please use option r) to reboot the devices after installing a new kernel and AOVS respectively